 Remuneration for executives is set out in employment agreements.
-Details of the employment agreement with Executive directors are provided below.
+Details of the employment agreement with the Executive Director are provided below.

-Executive directors may receive performance-related compensation but do not receive any retirement benefits, other than statutory superannuation.
+The Executive Director may receive performance-related compensation but does not receive any retirement benefits, other than statutory superannuation.